Pros and Cons of Project Management Software

 A Gantt chart is a graphical representation of the project timeline and plan.
 Usually, it is displayed using horizontal bars based on work items in the plan and planned start and end dates.
 You need these in a project where Waterfall or a similar approach is used, or management needs this visual presentation.

 8. Resources Management

 It is hard to keep track of all your resources, particularly with a larger project.
-More so, when we need to know the individual capacity or required allocation within the timeline.
-Project management tools easily can show how many tasks each own.
+More so when we need to know the individual capacity or required allocation within the timeline.
+Project management tools can easily show how many tasks each own.
 Plus, you can see what resources you will need in the future and start working to acquire them or upskill existing ones.

 9. Time Tracking